gvwilson/thirdbit/src/fiction/iffy/1/index.md

 or line up a set of gatling hammers to rat-a-tat-tat a piece of sheet metal into a graceful springy curve.
 She was careful never to stare at the burn scar where his left ear should have been or at the fractal spider's web of articulated metal that had replaced his left forearm.
-She was equally careful not to look up when Jeep slouched in to say that lunch was ready but *amma* said he had to clean up first.
+She was equally careful not to look up when his son Jeep slouched in to say that lunch was ready but *amma* said he had to clean up first.

 "You hungry?"
 Mister Mishra asked